 Back in 2014, Robert Sams came up with the concept of Seignorage Shares and it is based on a straightforward idea.
-Create a smart contract which would act as a central bank with only one policy, issue a currency which will always trade at $1.
+Create a smart contract which would act as a central bank with only one policy, issue a currency that will always trade at $1.

 So what happens if the coin is trading at $2?

 Since the price is high, the smart contract will automatically create more coins to increase the supply and dilute the price.
-The extra profit that would be left over in the smart contract, as a result, is called seignorage.
+The extra profit that would be leftover in the smart contract, as a result, is called seignorage.

 More on Libra’s Stablecoin design